Mobility Scooters and Potholes: A Guide to Staying Safe

 Adapt to Road Conditions

-When potholes or rough terrain are unavoidable, adjusting your speed and taking alternative routes can help reduce the risk of a puncture or more serious incident.
+When potholes or rough terrain are unavoidable, adjusting your speed and taking alternative routes ,where possible, can help reduce the risk of a puncture or more serious incident.

 If possible, use the pavements instead of roads with known surface issues, and avoid steep inclines or poorly lit areas where potholes might be hard to spot.